nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo apt-get install nodejs

+To install npm on Ubuntu 13.10 and 14.04, run:

+    sudo apt-get install npm

 Obtaining a recent version of Node or installing on older Ubuntu and other apt-based distributions may require a few extra steps.
 Example install:

     sudo add-apt-repository ppa:chris-lea/node.js